 Moreover, to make further efforts toward zero accidents, we believe that it is important to prevent accidents caused by the unsafe behavior of operators themselves, including taking a shortcut, omitting a step in a particular work process or showing disregard for safety.
-In fiscal 2023, as part of human-related measures, we started undertaking an initiative to quantitatively assess the tendencies of individuals, namely risk perception and risk-taking attitude4.
-We will keep carrying out this initiative to prevent accidents caused by human factors.
+In fiscal 2023, as part of human-related measures, we started undertaking an initiative to quantitatively assess the tendencies of individuals, namely of safe workplaces and safety-oriented human resources based on an approach to always shut down a machine when something is wrong and take fundamental measures to remove the root cause.